Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Rage Reveals the Heart of a Fool

-We can so easily get angered about what someone does or what someone says about us, even when it wasn’t done or said with malice or ill intent.
-When we do so we are showing ourselves to be fools, and not the mature Christians we should be.
+We can so easily get angry about what someone does or what someone says about us, even when it wasn’t done or said with malice or ill intent.
+When we do so, we are showing ourselves to be foolish sinners, and not the mature Christians we should be.

 Time and Circumstances in God’s Hands

 Later on in Esther we read how the twelfth month, the month of Adar, was indeed a significant month for the people of God.
 But the tables will be turned.
 God is in control of time and circumstances.
-Not evil people like Haman, nor godly people like Esther or Mordecai, but God Himself.
+Not evil people like Haman, nor godly people like Esther or Mordecai, but God alone is in control of time and circumstances.

 We know from Scripture, here in the account of Esther’s life, and in so many other passages, that our lives are not governed by time and chance but by the sovereign control of our omniscient and loving God.